Best Film for the Nikon FM3a

-It is often troublesome to handhold the FM3A with ISO 100 or slower speed films (ISO 25, ISO 50, etc).
-They can be longer will probably take more time than what you could handhold without producing motion blur unless you are in full sun.
+It can be difficult to handhold the FM3a with ISO 100 or slower films (ISO 25, ISO 50, etc).
+This is due to the fact that without full sun, the shutter speeds will most likely be longer than what you can handhold without causing motion blur.

 - Digital cameras 14+ stops

 - Negative film up to 13 stops

 - Slide film 6-8 stops

 Transparency film is considered to be challenging to shoot on account of the constrained dynamic range.
 The perfect time to try it would be during the golden hour.

 35mm film that comes in canisters is used by the Nikon FM3a.
 In addition, it is the most commonly used film format and occasionally referred to as 135 film.

 The only other type of film you are likely to encounter is 120 or 220 film that is used with medium format cameras}.

 One of the terrific properties of film is that you can switch the film emulsion you work with and get a different look to your pictures.

 Nearly all commercially available 35mm film sold currently has DX encoding.
 This makes it possible for cameras to auto detect and set the ISO of the canister loaded.